XeroAPI/xero-ruby/accounting/docs/AccountingApi.md

 end

 api_instance = XeroRuby::AccountingApi.new
-xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
+xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 opts = {
-  if_modified_since: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Only records created or modified since this timestamp will be returned
+  if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned
-  where: 'where_example', # String | Filter by an any element
+  where: 'Status==\"' + Contact.ContactStatusEnum.ACTIVE + '\"', # String | Filter by an any element
-  order: 'order_example', # String | Order by an any element
+  order: 'Name ASC', # String | Order by an any element
-  i_ds: ['i_ds_example'], # Array<String> | Filter by a comma separated list of ContactIDs.
+  i_ds: ['00000000-0000-0000-000-000000000000,00000000-0000-0000-000-000000000000'], # Array<String> | Filter by a comma separated list of ContactIDs.
 Allows you to retrieve a specific set of contacts in a single call.
-  page: 56, # Integer | e.g. page=1 - Up to 100 contacts will be returned in a single API call.
+  page: 1, # Integer | e.g. page=1 - Up to 100 contacts will be returned in a single API call.
   include_archived: true # Boolean | e.g. includeArchived=true - Contacts with a status of ARCHIVED will be included in the response
 }